You Know You're Right: Leak

 In May 2002, four additional clips of "You Know You're Right" were leaked online, leading some to speculate that it had been placed on advance copies of Grohl's heavy metal side project, Probot.
 On May 17, Grohl issued a statement denying his involvement in the leak, and that the song was not included on any CD he had compiled or given to anyone.

 On September 21, 2002, an unmastered MP3 of the full studio version of "You Know You're Right" was leaked online.
-The song was quickly put in rotation by a number of alternative rock radio stations, which led to cease-and-desist letters being issued by Geffen.
-A number of stations defied the orders.
+The song was quickly put in rotation by a number of alternative rock radio stations, which led to cease-and-desist letters being issued by DGC Records' parent company Geffen Records; a number of stations defied the orders.
 The Seattle radio station 107.7 The End posted a banner on their website that announced: "We took your e-mails and flooded the server at Geffen Records with tons of choice words about their 'You Know You're Right' cease and desist order.
 Due to the huge publicity outcry, the label has released the track.
 Hear NEW Nirvana all this weekend, only on 107.7 The End."

-Official release

 In late September, Love, Grohl and Novoselic released a joint statement announcing that the lawsuit had been settled, and that "You Know You're Right" would be officially released on the Nirvana greatest hits album later that year.
 It was released as a promotional single, with a music video directed by Chris Hafner.
 It was rereleased on Nirvana's second greatest hits compilation, Icon, in 2010.

 Composition

-"You Know You're Right" is an alternative rock song that is three minutes and 37 seconds long.
+"You Know You're Right" is an alternative rock song that is three minutes and 38 seconds long.
 According to the sheet music published at Sheet Music Plus by EMI Music Publishing, it is written in the time signature of common time, with a moderately slow tempo of 84 beats per minute.
 "You Know You're Right" is composed in the key of F minor, while Kurt Cobain's vocal range spans one octave and three notes.
 The song follows a basic sequence of F5–D♭–E♭ in the verses and pre-chorus and is mainly restricted to a droning chord of F5 throughout the refrain as its chord progression.
-The journalist Charles R. Cross said it featured the "soft-hard dynamics" of Nirvana's 1993 single "Heart-Shaped Box," with quiet verses followed by a loud screamed chorus.
+The journalist Charles R. Cross said it featured the "soft-hard dynamics" of Nirvana's 1993 single "Heart-Shaped Box", with quiet verses followed by a loud screamed chorus.

+It follows the usual quiet/loud/quiet pattern of Nirvana songs.
+The lyrics are sarcastic: "things have never been so swell, I have never failed to fail" and alternating word play between "you know you're right" and "you know your rights".